arvjus/proglog/README.md

 Go to [http://localhost:8000](http://localhost:8000)

-### Data format
+### Backend

+Few PHP sripts serves as data providers for application.
 Log records are stored in .csv format, with '|' (pipe) character as field separator.
-Configuration files have JSON format.

 ### Configuration

-There are two configuration files models.json and exercises.json.
+Configuration files have JSON format, there are two of them - models.json and exercises.json.
 Application comes with some pre-configured models and exercises, some of them based on training program, available in Heli-X flight simulator.
 But that is easy to change to suit your own needs.
 Hint - duplicate last item, called 'dummy', and create new one in exercises configuration file.
 That item contains all available options, supported by application.